GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

     > **Note** If you receive an error about extensions, install `phar` and `zip` PHP extensions and retry.

-1. Now you can run the `wp-gae` command which is included in that package
+1. Now you can run the `wp-gae` command which is included in that package:

         $ php vendor/bin/wp-gae